-Assuming the presence of a quorum, the affirmative vote of a plurality of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the election of each director nominee and the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the ratification of the appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm.
+Assuming the presence of a quorum, the affirmative vote of a plurality of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the election of each director nominee and the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the ratification of the appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm and to approve the non-binding advisory resolution approving the Company's executive compensation.
+In the case of the proposal to determine the frequency of future advisory votes on executive compensation, the frequency that receives the highest number of votes cast will be deemed to be the frequency selected by stockholders.

-Abstentions are not counted as votes cast and will have no effect on the vote for the election of the directors or the ratification of the appointment of Ernst & Young LLP.
+Abstentions are not counted as votes cast and will have no effect on the vote for the election of the directors, the ratification of the appointment of Ernst & Young LLP, the non-binding advisory resolution approving the Company's executive compensation, or the frequency of future advisory votes on executive compensation.